Title: | Assistant Head Coach/Receivers/Co-Special Teams Coordinator |

-Matt Martin is in his second season as the Blue Dragon receivers’ coach.
-Martin was also promoted to Assistant Head Coach prior to the start of the 2023 season.
+Matt Martin is in his third season as the Blue Dragon receivers’ coach.

 Martin’s first season with the Blue Dragons was spectacular as Hutchinson reeled off 11-straight wins to start the season, won a Jayhawk Conference championship and played in the NJCAA National Championship game.
 The 2022 Blue Dragons were 11-1.